 Chickenpox Outbreak Hits N.C.
 Private School With Low Vaccination Rates

-The sudden outbreak of chickenpox at North Carolina private school isn't exactly surprising.
+The sudden outbreak of chickenpox at a North Carolina private school isn't exactly surprising.

-At least 36 students have become infected with disease at Asheville Waldorf School in the city of Asheville – a school that has among the highest rates of parents who received an exemption from the state's vaccination requirements.
+At least 36 students have become infected with the disease at Asheville Waldorf School in the city of Asheville — a school that has among the highest rates of parents who received an exemption from the state's vaccination requirements.

 For the 2017-2018 school year, nearly 68 percent of the 28 kindergarten students at Asheville Waldorf received valid religious exemptions from vaccinations.
 Buncombe County, in the Western North Carolina mountains where Asheville is located, had the state's highest percentage of religious exemptions — with 5.7 percent of its 2,542 kindergartners receiving one.

-Varicella, better known as chickenpox, causes a blister-like rash as well as itching, fever, and fatigue.
+Varicella, better known as chickenpox, causes a blisterlike rash as well as itching, fever and fatigue.
 While it's not usually a serious illness, it can be more dangerous for infants, adults, pregnant women and people with weak immune systems.
 And it's highly contagious.

 The chickenpox vaccine was first licensed for use in the U.S. in 1995.
-The CDC recommends that children get a first dose of the vaccine at 12 to 15 months of age, and a second dose between the ages of four and six.
+The CDC recommends that children get a first dose of the vaccine at 12 to 15 months of age, and a second dose between the ages of 4 and 6.

 But misinformation has led many parents to avoid vaccinating their children.
 The false notion that there is a link between vaccines and autism has been particularly difficult for public health officials to quash.
 (See the CDC page titled "Vaccines Do Not Cause Autism.")